 Back to neoliberal capitalist context again.
 Structural racism, homelessness, poverty, lack of affordable housing, lack of drinking water, pollution, infrastructure degradation, access to health supports, shameful disability supports, and so many more issues are the status quo.
 This is not the time to speed up and obfuscate how these issues are being managed within government policy programs.
 If government finds cost-savings in how it delivers these programs you can be sure that any savings should be reinvested into the programs in other ways.
 This is, however, not how our governments historically work.
 If they find a way to save money they keep it.
 Cuts are good.
 And let’s talk about labour and technology — not here, soon — but labour needs to get in front of technology in government and do so now.
 Technology advocates can help with this.

 There are public administration realities that started in the beginning of the neoliberal era, where government was cut into smaller independent pieces, making coherent data and tech policy hugely challenging.
 There are public administration history lessons that need to be dredged up and revisited so that we can be smarter in helping and watching from outside.
 Digital is not a benevolent culture shift.
-We can’t leave it to government staff to work within the immensely rigid constraints of old law and make miracles.
+We can’t leave it to government staff to work within the immensely rigid constraints of old law and org design and make miracles.
 They can’t.
 It’s disingenuous to set them up this way.